 Did you know that we have 10 times more bacteria in and on our body than we do human cells!
-These bacteria are referred to collectively as our ‘microbiome‘, and we are going to discover today what our gut microbiome has to do with our overall digestive health.
+These bacteria are referred to collectively as our ‘microbiome‘.
+We are going to discover today what our gut microbiome has to do with our overall digestive health.
 When it comes to food intolerances, important research shows us that alterations in the microbiome have a really significant role in whether or not a food intolerance or allergy will develop.
 We become much more predisposed to these conditions when our gut bacteria is out of balance; however, we are also learning that restoring the microbiome to its optimal function goes a long way towards correcting food intolerances.

 Firstly though, let’s take a look at how our gut functions, so we can then see where gut bacteria fit into the picture.